anushkrishnav/dsci-644-a1/Tasks/Task_1/task_1.md

 # Task 1: Introduction to Kaggle, Kaggle Dataset, and GitHub's GraphQL API

-In this task, you will gain insights into Kaggle, Kaggle datasets, and GitHub's GraphQL API, all of which are essential for data extraction and automation in our course.
-We'll walk you through the steps for both Kaggle and GitHub.
+In this task, you will gain insights into Kaggle, Kaggle datasets, and GitHub's GraphQL API, all of which are essential for our data extraction.
+This task will also help you obtain your GitHub token, an essential key for future data-related tasks.

 <!-- 🔗 **Click through the demo** to familiarize yourself with the steps required: [Task 1 Demo](https://app.supademo.com/embed/7EtskutdCC93mvxG_ZEdV) -->